haunt98/til/use-tmux.md

 Run the task in tmux then detach session, after some time attach that session.

-Show list of tmux sessions
+Show list of tmux sessions:

 ```sh
 tmux ls